This Isn’t An Average Job – It’s A Very Unique Workplace

 As CTR staff, you are in constant contact with our guests.
 You share your meals with our guests and we encourage you to interact with them as part of our ranch family.
 Good social skills, table manners and a neat and clean appearance are necessary.

 Keep in mind we are a WESTERN dude ranch.
 Attire in keeping with our western atmosphere is important.
-This means jeans (without holes), western shirts or shirts provided by the ranch, belt, cowboy boots and a cowboy hat.
+This means jeans (without holes), western shirts or shirts provided by the ranch, belt, cowboy boots, and a cowboy hat.
 Clothes must be clean and free of wrinkles, and shirts must be tucked in at all times.
 (Shirts must have long enough tails to be tucked in and stay tucked in.)
-We ask that you save baseball caps, open toed shoes, tennis shoes, shirts with inappropriate or distasteful designs or words, sleeveless shirts and tank tops for your time away from our guests.
+We ask that you save open toed shoes, shirts displaying designs or words, sleeveless shirts and tank tops for your time away from our guests.
+CTR t-shirts or polo shirts are acceptable work attire along with western shirts.
 If you choose to eat in the dining room or participate in activities with guests during your time off, please wear appropriate western attire.
+Khaki uniform style shorts are acceptable in housekeeping and sport attire/bathing suits are acceptable when participating in activities such as boating and rafting.

-Hairstyles for men and women must be kept neat, clean and well groomed at all times.
-Makeup, jewelry and perfume worn on duty must be conservative and in keeping with work attire.
+Hairstyles for all employees must be kept neat, clean, and well-groomed at all times.
+Make-up, jewelry and perfume worn on duty must be conservative and in keeping with work attire.
 Jewelry should be in keeping with safety considerations of your job position.
-No body piercings, except for ears are allowed, and even earrings need to be kept to a minimum size and number.
-All tattoos must be covered.
+No visible body piercings, except for one each of the ears and one face.
+Jewelry needs to be kept to a minimum size.
+Tattoos should be covered.
+CTR reserves the right to make exceptions.

-Male employees must be clean-shaven when reporting for work; however, beards and mujstaches approved by CTR management may be allowed, if short and neatly trimmed.
-If you do not arrive with a mustache, please do not plan on growing one while working at the ranch.
+Employees must be clean-shaven when reporting for work; however, beards and mustaches approved by CTR management may be allowed, if short and neatly trimmed.
+If you do not arrive with a mustache or beard, please do not plan on growing one while working at the ranch.

 Colorado Trails Ranch shirts will be provided to you at no charge.
 However, if you leave the employment of CTR prior to the end of your contract period you will be charged retail price for such items of clothing.
 Each position on the ranch has different uniform requirements; we will provide you with these details prior to your arrival.